Biochemistry, 12 creditsBiokemi, 12 hp

 The teaching includes lectures, laboratory sessions, group tuition (seminars), and project works.

 Biochemistry (5 credits).
-The examination consists of digital tests and oral presentations of project works, graded Fail/Pass.
+The examination consists of an oral test and oral presentations of project works, graded Fail/Pass.

-The course grade is based on the grade of the final written examination in part 3 combined with any bonus points earned from part 2.
+The course grade is based on the grade of the final written examination.
 To pass the whole course, the grade Pass must have been obtained for all parts of the course.

 Students that fail to submit compulsory assignments by the deadlines will lose the opportunity to be graded with pass with distinction on the course.